 FÄQUE KNEWS, beginning March 27th online

-The following video is purportedly slated to air on CNN just as the apocalypse hit, and the network signed off.
+The following video was, in 1985, purportedly slated to air in the last transmission from CNN, if the apocalypse were to hit, forcing the network to sign off.